f2quantum/kylin/website/docs/development/how_to_contribute.md

 Like other ASF projects, we use [JIRA](http://issues.apache.org/jira/browse/KYLIN) to track tasks for kylin development.

-:::caution report a possible vulnerability privately For a possible vulnerability, do not use JIRA as making the info public may harm existing users immediately.
+:::warning report a possible vulnerability privately For a possible vulnerability, do not use JIRA as making the info public may harm existing users immediately.
 Please follow the guide to [report possible vulnerability](https://apache.org/security/committers.html#report) in a private manner.
 :::